LocalAlloc/No-Escape-SOURCE-/README.md

 This Thing might feel awful but FEEL free to use THE "ISSUE" TAB
 # (completed everything this EXEFILE might work) and the source code is the "source" but it won't work properly when compiled
 # pls set to "release", "x86" when compiling
-# the creator is not responsible for any damage done using this so PLEASE STOP 'IT'
+# the creator is not responsible for any damage done using this so HoPe YoU uNdErStAnD